 Students who were enrolled at MIT in the past and have an Infinite Connection account can order transcripts online.
 For questions about setting up an Infinite Connection account, please contact the Alumni Association.

 If you do not have an Infinite Connection account, you may order your transcript online by creating an account with the Registrar's transcript ordering service.
 If the you had previously ordered transcripts as a student, you will be presented with the option to convert the existing account into a former student account.
-Another alternative would be to follow these instructions to send the Registrar a signed request by mail.
+For more information, see: Ordering Transcripts

 In general, ID cards for graduating students expire the January or June after your graduation date.
 All members of the MIT community may find their ID expiration date on the front of their ID card in the bottom right corner.
 Once this card expires, you will no longer have access to any buildings or services requiring your MIT ID, including print quotas, TechCash accounts, and library borrowing.
 General building access will be revoked at midnight the day of card expiry, but this information will remain in the system for two weeks in the event your card is renewed.

 For faculty and staff, ID cards are also subject to deactivation without warning per request of your department or supervisor after you have left MIT.

 Graduating students may request a free Alumni ID card, which allows basic building access privileges to select buildings on campus, provides eligibility for Coop membership, and enables free admission to the MIT Museum.
 For more information, contact Card Services.